AaronGullickson/lab_project/README.md

 ## References

-Beggs, John J, Wayne J Villemez, and Ruth Arnold.
-1997.
-“Black Population Concentration and Black-White Inequality: Expanding the Consideration of Place and Space Effects.” *Social Forces* 76(1):65–91.

 Blalock, Hubert M. 1967. *Toward a Theory of Minority-Group Relations.* New York: John Wiley and Sons.

-Blalock Jr, H M. 1957.
-“Per Cent Non-White and Discrimination in the South.” *American Sociological Review* 22(6):677–82.

-Burr, Jeffrey A, Omer R Galle, and Mark A Fossett.
-1991.
-“Racial Occupational Inequality in Southern Metropolitan Areas, 1940-1980: Revisiting the Visibility-Discrimination Hypothesis.” *Social Forces* 69(3):831–50.

-Cohen, Philip N. 1998.
-“Black Concentration Effects on Black-White and Gender Inequality: Multilevel Analysis for Metropolitan Areas.” *Social Forces* 77(1):207–29.

-Frisbie, W Parker, and Lisa Neidert.
-1977.
-“Inequality and the Relative Size of Minority Populations: A Comparative Analysis.”  *American Journal of Sociology* 82(5):1007–30.

 Massey, Douglas S. and Nancy A. Denton.
 1993. *American Apartheid: Segregation and the Making of the Underclass.* Cambridge: Harvard University Press.

-McCall, Leslie.
-2001.
-“Sources of Racial Wage Inequality in Metropolitan Labor Markets: Racial, Ethnic, and Gender Differences.” *American Sociological Review* 66(4):520–41.

-Tienda, Marta, and Ding-Tzann Lii.
-1987.
-“Minority Concentration and Earnings Inequality: Blacks, Hispanics, and Asians Compared.” *American Journal of Sociology* 93(1):141–65.

-Tomaskovic-Devey, Donald, and Vincent J Roscigno.
-1996.
-“Racial Economic Subordination and White Gain in the U.S. South.” *American Sociological Review* 61(4):565–89.